 - : Free teleportation as a Bonus Action!
 The range is pretty good, and in a pinch you can cast Darkness to create an area in which to teleport.
 You can even use this while travelling, allowing you to move roughly 5 times as fast as normal by combining a comfortable walking pace and frequent teleportation.

-- : The Sorcery Points are cheaper than casting many spells which let you walk through walls and creatures like Etherealness.
-Hopefully you won't need the damage resistances because you have great defensive options like Improved Invisibility, but you might be able to use Umbral Form before polymorphing and maintain the damage resistance.
+- : What if Rage let you cast spells and walk through walls instead of hitting things really hard?
+That’s kinda how this works.
+The Sorcery Points are cheaper than casting many spells which let you walk through walls and creatures like Etherealness.
+Hopefully you won’t need the damage resistances because you have great defensive options like Improved Invisibility, but you might be able to use Umbral Form before polymorphing and maintain the damage resistance.

 Storm Sorcery faces several issues, which is unfortunate because the flavor is really fun.
 Tempestuous Magic doesn’t scale, and it’s obsolete by level 3.
 The premise of the subclass requires you to stay just outside of melee range, dodging in to use Heart of the Storm before retreating with Tempestuous Magic.